huggingface/evaluate/comparisons/mcnemar/README.md

 ## Limitations and bias

 The McNemar test is a non-parametric test, so it has relatively few assumptions (basically only that the observations are independent).
-It should be used used to analyze paired nominal data only.
+It should be used to analyze paired nominal data only.

 ## Citations